Azresash/Azresash/README.md

   </p>

   <p align="center">
-Wemmbu + Dol9hin heavykin..
-Wemmbu or Dolphin for names other than Rot or Scrap is okay and idm at all!
+Wemmbu + Mugm heavykin..
+Wemmbu or Mugm for names other than Rafa, Rory, or Rot is okay and idm at all!
   </p>

   <p align="center">